Sylius/Sylius/docs/api/product_reviews.rst

 Example
 ^^^^^^^

-To create new product review for the product with ``code = MUG-TH`` use the below method.
+To create a new product review for the product with ``code = MUG-TH`` use the below method.

 .. code-block:: bash